zhuole1025/zhuole1025.github.io/index.md

 ---
 ## About Me

-I received my B.E. degree from Beihang Univerisity, majoring in Computer Science and Technology.
+I received my B.E. degree from Beihang Univerisity in 2024, majoring in Computer Science and Technology.
 I am currently working as a research intern at Shanghai AI Lab, supervised by Dr. [Peng Gao](https://gaopengcuhk.github.io/) and Prof. [Hongsheng Li](https://www.ee.cuhk.edu.hk/~hsli/).
 Before this, I was a research intern at [Mila - Québec AI Institute](https://mila.quebec/) supervised by Prof. [Jian Tang](https://jian-tang.com/).
 During my undergraduate years at BUAA, I was supervised by  Prof. [Si Liu](http://colalab.net/) and I was fortunate to work with Prof. [Shuicheng Yan](https://yanshuicheng.info/) and Dr. [Jie Fu](https://bigaidream.github.io/) at Beijing Academy of Artificial Intelligence.
-I was also a research intern at Alibaba Inc., where I worked on dance generation with Dr. [Aixi Zhang](https://scholar.google.com.hk/citations?user=hNTP47EAAAAJ&hl=en).
+I was also a research intern at Alibaba Inc., where I worked on music generation with Dr. [Aixi Zhang](https://scholar.google.com.hk/citations?user=hNTP47EAAAAJ&hl=en).

 ## Research Interests